Juamava/primotrucking/OTR.md

 ## Metadata 🛠️

-La metadata en la API de OTR incluye claves necesarias para trabajar con el sistema, tales como:
+Metadata in the OTR API includes the keys necessary to work with the system, such as:

-- **equipments**: Tipos de equipo disponibles para el transporte.
+- **equipments**: Available types of equipment for transportation.
-- **accessorials**: Servicios adicionales, como la manipulación o el seguro.
+- **accessorials**: Additional services like handling or insurance.
-- **service**: El nivel de servicio de transporte, como "Standard", "Expedited", etc.
+- **service**: The service level for transportation, such as "Standard", "Expedited", etc.

-Estas claves permiten personalizar las solicitudes según las necesidades del cliente y los requerimientos de transporte.
+These keys allow customization of requests according to customer needs and transportation requirements.

 ---

-Gracias por usar nuestra API! 🚚
+Thank you for using our API! 🚚